ChimeHQ/OAuthenticator/README.md

 ## Usage

 The main type is the `Authenticator`.
 It can execute a `URLRequest` in a similar fashion to `URLSession`, but will handle all authentication requirements and tack on the needed `Authorization` header.
-It's behavior is controlled via its `Authenticator.Configuration` and `URLResponseProvider`.
-By default, the `URLResponseProvider` will be a private `URLSession`, but you can fully customize this if needed.
+Its behavior is controlled via `Authenticator.Configuration` and `URLResponseProvider`.
+By default, the `URLResponseProvider` will be a private `URLSession`, but you can customize this if needed.

-Setting up a `Configuration` can be more work, depending on how the OAuth service you'll be interacting with will work.
+Setting up a `Configuration` can be more work, depending on the OAuth service you're interacting with.

 ```swift
 // backing storage for your authentication data.
 Without this, tokens will be tied to the lifetime of the `Authenticator`.